hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/Report.md

 With a Club Head Speed above 115mph, professional golfers experience success because of their ability to decrease their distance to the hole on every shot on their way to the hole.
 They do not have to rely on making the &quot;clutch&quot; putts as much as a player with a slower swing speed.
 A faster Club Head Speed helps players gain enough strokes off the tee and in the fairway that making chips and ten foot putts is less important.

 ## Next Steps:
+As I continue my research over time I plan to:

-Collecting more data would make the model more accurate and coefficients more precise.
-Create some way for a competitive amateur golfer to compare themselves to PGA players with similar Club Head Speeds and discover ways that they can improve their game.
+- Collect more data to make the model more accurate and coefficients more precise.
+- Create a way for a competitive amateur golfer to compare themselves to PGA players with similar Club Head Speeds and discover ways that they can improve their game.
+- With new technologies like TrackMan, there are measurements of golf swings that are not included in the ShotLink database.
+The ability to obtain that data is unclear at the time but there is an immense amount of research to be done on those statistics.